-Property, whether a family home or business premises, is very important to those who own or rent it.
+Property, whether a family home, family-owned business, or business premises, is very important to those who own or rent it.
 So, when a dispute arises – with a neighbour, landlord or contractor, for example – that could have a significant impact on the use or enjoyment of the property, it is essential that the issues between the parties are dealt with quickly and effectively.

 At Murray Beith Murray, our dispute resolution and litigation solicitors regularly advise and represent clients involved in residential and commercial property disputes.
 We understand the risks for our clients involved in these matters, including significant disruption to their business or personal life and loss of time and money.
 That is why our expert dispute resolution lawyers aim to resolve the dispute as quickly and cost-effectively as possible, often by mediation, arbitration and other forms of alternative dispute resolution (ADR).
 However, where court proceedings are unavoidable we will draw on our considerable experience to provide expert representation.

 For practical and strategic advice on any commercial or residential property dispute, contact our specialist dispute resolution solicitors today.